You might assume the world’s best road cyclists have access to the fastest and most expensive technology.

 The same goes for bike components.
 If a team’s road bike tyres are slow, its riders might still have to use them.

-Pro teams get around this though.
-Unbranded versions of the Castelli Gabba jacket were once a common sight in wet races.
-At the Tour de France, we’ve seen teams not sponsored by Continental using the GP5000 S TR tyres with black pen over the branding.
+Pro teams occasionally find ways to get around this though.
+Unbranded versions of the Castelli Gabba jacket were once a common sight in cold or wet races.
+In recent years at the Tour de France, we’ve also seen teams not sponsored by Continental using the German brand's highly-rated GP5000 S TR tyres with black marker pen covering the branding.

 So the next time you’re dreaming about a pro-spec bike you can’t afford, consider yourself lucky: free from UCI laws and sponsor restrictions, you can ride anything you want.